Symi sailing holidays

 The approach to the dogleg Marathounta bay, looking WNW, with Cape Therina in the middle.

-Marathounta beach and anchorage – around the curve of the dogleg – as seen from the Chapel of St John on the Northern side of the bay.
+Marathounta beach and anchorage – around the curve of the dogleg – as seen from the Chapel of St John on the northern side of the bay.

-The head of Marathounta bay, looking East, with the Southeastern cape of Bozburun peninsula (Turkey) on the horizon.
+The head of Marathounta bay, looking east, with the southeastern cape of Bozburun peninsula (Turkey) on the horizon.

 The violent gusts from the mountain can be disquieting – Symi island is here almost at its narrowest.

-Specifically in the winter a strong Southern wind can introduce dangerous waves that reach the beach → don't get caught inside.
+Specifically in the winter a strong southern wind can introduce dangerous waves that reach the beach: don't get caught inside.

-Anchor at the head of the bay in 4 – 7 m over sand; the seabed rises quite steeply which makes for mediocre holding, see C-Map and in particular Eagleray, consider taking a line to the Northern shore Lat Long or (optionally) in lighter conditions to the Southern shore.
+Anchor at the head of the bay in 4 – 7 m over sand; the seabed rises quite steeply which makes for mediocre holding, see C-Map and in particular Eagleray, consider taking a line to the northern shore Lat Long or (optionally) in lighter conditions to the southern shore.

 2 additional anchor options southward: